-In the majority of cases, the form outlined in Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, eighth edition (2013) is sufficient and the Program recommends students purchase this as a resource for writing.
-The paper should be double-spaced in 12 pt. font with one-inch margins.
+Students must follow the Style Guide provided by the Theological Writing Center and Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, ninth edition (2018).
+The Program recommends students purchase this as a resource for writing.
+The paper should be double-spaced in 12pt. font with one-inch margins.
 Students are free to refer to themselves in the first person as well as the third person where appropriate.